o-rei/ahelper/README.md

 that is because we stopped at what worked for ARM and moved on.

-## The Types of Help That `ahelper` Provides
+## How `ahelper` Helps

-1. Install groups of related packages reliably whether ARM or x86.
-For example in the base spec's [`rstats` block](base_), a `repo` is given for the R language itself because the official sources have `r` for ARM and x86.
-However, no repo exists in the official sources, including the user-driven AUR, for R essentials RStudio and Quarto, both are Posit products. `ahelper` automates installing all three on ARM and x86.
+1. Install Arch Linux packages on either ARM or x86 platforms.
-2. Configure system settings, including fetching packages if necessary.
-This includes things like a `ahelper wifi`, a wrapper for connecting to wifi via `iwctl`, or `ahelper memory` to be walked through memory configuration and best practices in Arch Linux.
+2. Configure system settings, including fetching, building, and installing packages if necessary.
+This includes things like `ahelper memory` to be walked through memory configuration and best practices in Arch Linux.

+## Support Our Work